Tom Petty & The Heartbreakers (1976)

 Despite the presence of some eighties synthesisers, the sound is still a rocking one, powered along by those typical jangly guitar sounds.
 Heartbreakers or no Heartbreakers, the sound sounds indistinguishable to me, really.
 Therefore, I tend to lump the solo albums together with the Heartbreakers albums.

-It is said to be Petty’s ‘divorce album’ and has many soul-searching, emotional songs as opposed to his usual carefree rockers, making it something of a low-key, indigestible listen.
+It is said to be Petty’s ‘divorce album’ (they all did one of those, didn't they?) and has many soul-searching, emotional songs as opposed to his usual carefree rockers, making it something of a low-key, indigestible listen.